simplify-tec/configuration-api-sample/README.md

 )
 public String backgroundColor();
 ```
 Specifies the properties of a configuration field.
 The interface method specifies the field itself, being its type the same as the return type of the method.
 In our case, we have the configuration fields of *String* type. *deflt* specifies the default value.
 This annotation has various properties and you can see what each annotation attribute means by inspecting the `aQute.bnd.annotation.metatype.Meta` interface.

-Now that you've created your interface, Liferay will automatically generate an UI where you can set these configuration variables, you only need to deploy this module.
-After deploying it, go to **Control Panel > System Settings > Third Party > welcome-card-portlet-configuration**. [talk about language.properties (?)].
+Now that you've created your `Configuration API` interface, you can deploy its module and Liferay will automatically generate an UI where you can set these configuration variables.
+This UI is located in `Control Panel > System Settings > Third Party > welcome-card-portlet-configuration`. [talk about language.properties (?)].

 ![Welcome Card System Configuration](images/system-settings-configuration.png)